diku-dk/sdps-summer-2025/README.md

 On Wednesday, May 14 there will be an event in which everybody interested and willing will practice their chosen forthcoming PhD defense, summer-conference presentation, or any other talk for which feedback and practice is desirable.

-For confirm your attendance and lunch preference, please register through the following link: [Register here](https://forms.office.com/e/ZuCLJqMn8X)
+To confirm your attendance and lunch preference, please register through the following link: [Register here](https://forms.office.com/e/ZuCLJqMn8X)

 ### Location:
 The event will take place at SCI-DIKU-UP1-1-1-N116A.